Plettenberg Bay: Sea ecology

 Plettenberg Bay hosts one of the largest seagull breeding colonies along the South African coast at the mouth of the Keurbooms River, named after the indigenous keurboom tree.
 There are many pelagic birds in the area as well as the endangered African oystercatcher which live along the shores.

 The Keurbooms River estuary is home to the Knysna or Cape Seahorse, Hippocampus Capensis.
 This is South Africa's only endemic seahorse, and is found only in the estuaries of the Keurbooms, Knysna and Swartvlei rivers.
-It measures about 12cm in length, and attaches itself to eel-grass.
+It measures about 12 cm in length, and attaches itself to eel-grass.

 The Robberg Peninsula is home to a large Cape fur seal colony, seals can often be seen in the surf off Robberg Beach.
 Great white sharks, attracted by the seal colony, can also be spotted from the high ground of Robberg Peninsula.
 Southern right whales are a common sight in the bay during their breeding season from July to December.
 Bryde's whales frequent the bay throughout the year being the most sighted during the summer months.
 Humpback whales migrate past during July and December.
 Killer whales (orca) and sei whales are occasionally sighted.
 Whales can be viewed from various viewpoints in the town as well as from Robberg Peninsula.
 Plettenberg Bay also boasts three species of dolphins which visit the bay throughout the year, these being the bottlenosed dolphin, the common dolphin and the endangered humpback dolphin.

 The bay falls within the Agulhas Bank ecoregion (bioregion), specifically within the Agulhas inshore ecozone.
 There has been a long history of sport fishing from the rocks, ski boats launched from Central Beach, or in Keurbooms estuary.
 The sea life activity both surface and sub-surface varies considerably as either deep water upwelling brings cold water into the Bay, or warm water eddies over from the Agulhas Indian Ocean current offshore.

 A distinctive flower-shaped sea shell called a pansy shell is endemic to this part of the coast, and is used as the symbol representing the town.
 Looking for these shells on the beach at low tide is a popular activity amongst visitors and locals alike.